randyhehe/Pug-Trail/README.md

 Run the .msi file located under the Install directory.

 **Running on Linux:**
 Download this repository and install the latest version of SFML http://www.sfml-dev.org/download/sfml/2.3/.
-Use the makefile to compile and run the program.
+Navigate to the Source_Files folder and Use the makefile to compile and run the program.